liflab/beepbeep-3-palettes/Readme.md

 First make sure you have the following installed:

 - The Java Development Kit (JDK) to compile.
-BeepBeep was developed and tested on version 6 of the JDK, but it is probably safe to use either version 7 or 8.
+BeepBeep was developed and tested on version 8 of the JDK, but it is probably safe to use any later version.
 - [Ant](http://ant.apache.org) to automate the compilation and build process

 Each palette depends on BeepBeep's core library, which must be built or